RaschidJFR/Parse-Server-Backend-Template/Readme.md

 ## Running Locally ##

 1. Start mongodb with `$ mongod.exe` or equivalent on MacOS (this may be already running if you installed MongoDB Compass) or mongodb-runner (`$ mongodb-runner start`).
 2. Use `$ npm start` to run the local Parse Server (project will build before launching the server).
-The server will be accessible on `http://localhost:1337/parse`.
+The server will be accessible on [http://localhost:1337/parse](http://localhost:1337/parse).
 3. Run `$ npm run dashboard` to start the Dashboard.
-You can access it at `http://localhost:4040`.
+You can access it at [http://localhost:4040](http://localhost:4040).

 ## Deploying ##

-### Deploy to Back4App.com ###
+### A) Deploy to Back4App.com ###
 [Back4App](https://back4app.com) privides free BaaS to host your Parse Server applications.
+You'll need an account to follow these steps.

 1. Make sure you've installed the [Back4App CLI](https://blog.back4app.com/2017/01/20/cli-parse-server/) in your system.
-2. Follow the instructions to [link your local back4app project](https://www.back4app.com/docs/command-line-tool/connect-to-back4app)* inside the output folder `build/`.
+2. Follow the instructions to [link your local back4app project](https://www.back4app.com/docs/command-line-tool/connect-to-back4app).
+3. Run `$ b4a new` inside the folder `/build`*.
-3. Run `$ npm run deploy -- --b4a` to deploy your cloud code to your server on a [Back4App](https://back4app.com) account.
+4. Run `$ npm run deploy -- --b4a` to deploy your cloud code to your server on a [Back4App](https://back4app.com) account.
 The project will be compiled and uploaded immediatly.

-*If you've already created a project on Back4App you can run the series of commands from the project root folder:
+*If you've already created a project on [Back4App](https://back4app.com) you can run the series of commands from the project root folder:

 ```
 $ b4a new